-- Many customers have reported this game being much too easy.
+- Many customers have reported this top ranked Potter board game being much too easy.

 This Gringott’s Checkers Set is the perfect addition to any Harry Potter fan’s collection.
-This game plays like regular checkers but features silver and gold “coins” as the playing pieces instead.
+This top ranked Potter board game plays like regular checkers but features silver and gold “coins” as the playing pieces instead.
 This is a simple but fun game that’s sure to please.

 - Game pieces are very high-quality and the game board features a durable design.

-- This game is playable by anyone who understands who to play checkers.
+- This top ranked Potter board game is playable by anyone who understands who to play checkers.

-- Some customers dislike the lack of instructions in this game, although it is meant to be a traditional checkers set.
+- Some customers dislike the lack of instructions in this Potter board game, although it is meant to be a traditional checkers set.

-- The game pieces are plastic, which some customers find disappointing.
+- This top ranked Potter board game has pieces that are plastic, which some customers find disappointing.

 Scrabble: Harry Potter is an updated version of the classic Scrabble game.
-This game board features a Harry Potter theme and includes additional game cards that can be used to play in a different way for those who are looking for something a little fresher.
+This top ranked Potter board game board features a Harry Potter theme and includes additional game cards that can be used to play in a different way for those who are looking for something a little fresher.

 - The game pieces are good quality and the board is durable.

-- This game is great for two to four players and ages 11 and up.
+- This top ranked Potter board game is great for two to four players and ages 11 and up.

-- Some customers dislike the vague directions for this game.
+- Some customers dislike the vague directions for this top ranked Potter board game.

 - The game may be too challenging for kids in the family.

 If your family loves Clue and Harry Potter, then Clue: Harry Potter is sure to be a big hit!
-This game plays like traditional Clue with an updated Harry Potter theme.
+This top ranked Potter board game plays like traditional Clue with an updated Harry Potter theme.
 The game board itself features wheels that move pieces of the board and change up the settings and scenery to add some challenge to the gameplay.

-- This game is intended for ages 9 and up and for 3 to 5 players.
+- This top ranked Potter board game is intended for ages 9 and up and for 3 to 5 players.

 - The game board is good quality and doesn’t break easily, even with the rotating wheels.

-- Some customers find this game too challenging for kids in the family.
+- Some customers find this top ranked Potter board game too challenging for kids in the family.

 - The game may arrive missing pieces.

 Munchkin Deluxe: Harry Potter plays like Munchkin classic with a Harry Potter update.
-This game allows players to join their favorite Hogwarts house and showcase their skills against other players from other houses.
+This top ranked Potter board game allows players to join their favorite Hogwarts house and showcase their skills against other players from other houses.

-- This game is good for ages 11 and up and for 3 to 6 players.
+- This top ranked Potter board game is good for ages 11 and up and for 3 to 6 players.